digi-coder/rock-pap-scis/README.md

-Make a simple implementation of grade-school classic “rock paper scissors.
+Make a simple implementation of grade-school classic “rock paper scissors" using javascript.
 It will initially be implemented without GUI, which will be added later on.